-The goal of this project is to develop a shoot apical meristem-based regeneration system to produce transgenic grapevine rootstocks to control PD.
-This goal will be accomplished by two activities:
+The goal of this project is to develop a shoot apical meristem-based regeneration system to produce transgenic grapevine rootstocks to control Pierce's Disease.
+This goal will be accomplished by two activities.

 Activity 1: Develop a SAM-based regeneration system for important rootstocks.